Skip to content

 Med pay is interesting; most insures tell you nothing about it.
 You set the amount when you purchase your auto insurance.
 However, it you currently don’t have it, you certainly can add it later.
 Your auto accident doctor will bill the insurance company directly.
 The car insurance will send a check directly to you or your doctor.

-• Pros- Your medical expenses get paid up front and don’t come out of any settlement proceeds.
+• Pros- Your doctors visits get paid up front and don’t come out of any settlement proceeds.

 • Cons– The attorney may take the med pay and make it part of the settlement.
 They then will try and reduce the doctors bill and not pay it in full.
 Furthermore, the attorney will not be reducing his fee, expecting the doctor to take the loss.